xrdocs/design/_blogs/2025-10-01-cst-routed-optical-4_0.md

 digital coherent optics and enhanced IP+optical automation.

-## 100G QSFP28 tuneable DWDM optics
+## 100G QSFP28 tunable DWDM optics

-The DP01QS28-E20 and DP01QS28-E25 transceivers enhances the Routed Optical Networking solution by adding a 100G-only tuneable optic which be used across both QSFP28 and QSFP-DD ports.
+The DP01QS28-E20 and DP01QS28-E25 transceivers enhances the Routed Optical Networking solution by adding a 100G-only tunable optic which be used across both QSFP28 and QSFP-DD ports.
 This expands the support for Routed Optical Networking to devices with QSFP28 ports, unlocking new use cases across access and aggregation networks.